 What is Cantata Call Control?

-Cantata call interface controls are automatically generated for all function calls made by the Software Under Test (SUT) e.g. to other functions in the same or other files, 3rd party object code, operating system / compiler library, or target firmware / hardware.
-Users have complete control over the appropriate style of Cantata call control to be generated for each call made from each function:
+Cantata call interface controls are automatically generated for all function calls made by the Software Under Test (SUT), e.g., to other functions in the same or other files, 3rd party object code, operating system / compiler library, or target firmware / hardware.
+Users have complete control over the appropriate style of Cantata call control generated for each call made from each function:

-Each type of Cantata call control is written in C/C++ as appropriate, giving a test control point in the execution flow to set and check data available to the SUT (e.g. global data or hardware registers) and parameters/returns.
-As each control type can also have multiple instances, different behavior and call order can be set or verified each time a call is made in each test case scenario.
+Each type of Cantata call control is written in C/C++ as needed, providing a test control point in the execution flow to set and check data available to the SUT (e.g., global data or hardware registers) and parameters/returns.
+Since each control type can also have multiple instances, different behavior and call order can be set or verified each time a call is made in each test case scenario.

-The various Cantata call controls give testers the flexibility to choose simulation or interception as needed to drive and verify the code.
+The various Cantata call controls provide testers flexibility to choose simulation or interception as needed to drive and verify the code.

 INTERCEPT & SIMULATE CALLS AT INTEGRATION & SYSTEM TEST